valencik/mastersAPSC/documents/thesis/thesis.md

 %- How?
 Using python library Networkx to build graph datastructures.
 D3 and Gephi for visualizations All previous analysis of the NSR data has focused on the content of each entry in a flat manner.
 However, the list of authors of a paper can be used to build a network or graph of the authors.
-(In this work, the word 'graph' will always refer to the mathematical representation of a set of objects and their links.)
+In this work, the word 'graph' will always refer to the mathematical representation of a set of objects and their links.

+##Data Graphs
 The first graphs constructed in this work had each node represent an author, and each edge or link represent a coauthorship.
 An example can be seen in Figure @fig:small-graph-1940.